 It’s not uncommon for you to see people compare between white and yellow American cheese.
 I’d say that American cheese has its own unique enjoyment.
 From pairing with wine or beer to frying or baking, all are delicious.
 Find out more about this in the following delightful menu.

 In America, you can see people call this dish mac ‘n’ cheese more often than the full name.
 And the first macaroni and cheese were brought to America by their own president, Thomas Jefferson.
-He has tried a lot to recreate the dish in his own house.

 The first official mac and cheese recipe was published in Mary Randolph’s cookbook in 1824, where she guided people to bake all the ingredients (pasta, cheeses, and butter) in an oven.
 Nowadays, many versatile ingredients are added to make them more delicious.